Context-Dependent Learning: A Teacher's Guide

 Comparing cases, drawing parallels across time periods, and practising historical reasoning with varied examples builds more transferable historical thinking.

-Some researchers hypothesise that students with anxiety, ADHD, or autism spectrum conditions may show stronger context-dependent effects, as environmental changes could be more disruptive to their cognitive processes.
+Some researchers hypothesise that students with anxiety, ADHD, or autism spectrum conditions may show stronger context-dependent effects, as environmental changes could be more transformative to their cognitive processes.
 However, research in this area remains limited and findings are mixed.
 Younger students and those new to a subject also rely more heavily on contextual cues.
 Teachers can provide extra support by gradually introducing context variations and teaching explicit memory strategies.

 Students vary in how strongly context affects their memory.